 The estimated prices of retail sales (sometimes called the implied price deflator) is derived by comparing the value and volume data non-seasonally adjusted.
 In general, this implied price deflator should be quite close to the retail component of the CPI.

 Experimental statistics are those which are in the testing phase and are not yet fully developed.
 The main reason why the Internet retail sales are designated as experimental is that the methods and data sources are still being improved.
-Here is more information on the internet retail sales strategy (27.5 Kb Pdf) .
+More information on the internet retail sales strategy (27.5 Kb Pdf) can be found on the ONS website.

 Use of the data